Ontario Healthcare Funding Crisis — March 2026

 Programs like Health811 and Telehomecare demonstrate that nurses can successfully deliver remote assessments and health education at scale.
 Telehome Monitoring programs have achieved major improvements in outcomes and cost savings, illustrating the potential impact of remote nursing care.

 We recommend starting with 8-hour shifts to maintain focus.
 Coverage will likely be needed 18–24 hours a day.
-Hospitals will book virtual RN time slots for predictable tasks and have the ability to call on them for urgent needs.

 Each hospital unit needs protocols for engaging the virtual nurse.
 A regional hub or software platform will triage requests.
-Regular virtual huddles between on-duty virtual RNs and site liaisons will ensure smooth operations.

 Virtual RNs could be employed by the Health Authority or seconded from hospitals.
 Alignment with Collective Agreements (e.g. ONA, BCNU) is necessary to ensure parity in wages and benefits.